hsleonis/xportfolio-wp-plugin/README.md

-# xportfolio-wp-plugin
+# wp-lock-screen
-xPortFolio is a simple wordpress plugin for easily adding various portfolio on your wordpress site.
+Wp-lock-screen is a simple wordpress plugin to add lock screen.